janeAnezi/LetsReact/README.md

 **** Handling server-side rendering

 # useRef Hook is used to create mutable variables, which will not re-render the component. also use for accessing DOM elements

+# useMemo Hook returns a memoized value, Its like catching a value so that it doesnt need to be calculated.